 - Helen Lubiniecki, born 18 April 1909 at Gilbert Plains, died v.p.
 1954.
 She was a school-teacher, and in the academic year 1929-30 she and her brother Leo taught at the same school in Leeland, near Poplarfield, Manitoba.
 She married probably after 1929, William Henderson, a farmer.
 They were of Whitemouth, Manitoba, at her mother’s death in 1945.
 They had issue:

-- Gail Henderson, a bank clerk; married Clarence Pischka, a bank manager.
+- Gail Henderson, a bank clerk; married Clarence Pischke, a bank manager.

-- June Henderson, a teacher; married Brian McDougald, a mechanic.
+- June Catherine Henderson, a teacher; married Brian McDougald, a mechanic.
+They have at least one child.

 - Natalia Lubiniecki, born 18 July 1910 in the R.M. of Gilbert Plains, Manitoba, died by 1919, when another daughter was given the same name.